A 3/2-approximation algorithm for the Student-Project Allocation problem

 With each iteration we remove a tuple from some project's $\rho$ list.
 These lists must be finite because preference lists are finite and therefore Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibp} will terminate with empty $S$.
-It is clear that Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibp} will take O$(m)$ time where $m$ is the total length of all students preference lists. \end{proof}
+It is clear that Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibp} will take $O(m)$ time where $m$ is the total length of student preference lists. \end{proof}

+Finally, Theorem \ref{th:alg_SPA_S_polytime} establishes that Algorithm {\sf Max-SPA-ST-Approx} runs in linear time with respect to the total length of student preference lists.

-\begin{theorem} Algorithm \ref{Alg:APPROX_SPA-S_stable} always terminates and runs in linear time with respect to the total lengths of students' preference lists. \end{theorem}
+\begin{theorem} Algorithm \ref{Alg:APPROX_SPA-S_stable} always terminates and runs in linear time with respect to the total length of student preference lists. \end{theorem}

 \begin{proof} By Proposition \ref{th:stable_SPA_S_maxapplications} each student can apply to a project on their preference list a maximum of three times during the main while loop of Algorithm \ref{Alg:APPROX_SPA-S_stable}.
-Since all operations within this while loop run in constant time by Proposition \ref{th:alg_SPA_S_operations_constant}, this part of the algorithm must run in O$(3m)=$ O$(m)$ time, where $m$ is the sum of lengths of all students' preference lists.
-Proposition \ref{th:alg_SPA_S_polytime_promoting} shows that Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibp} also runs in O$(m)$ time, therefore so must Algorithm \ref{Alg:APPROX_SPA-S_stable}.
+Since all operations within this while loop run in constant time by Proposition \ref{th:alg_SPA_S_operations_constant}, this part of the algorithm must run in $O(3m)=$ $O(m)$ time, where $m$ is the total length of student preference lists.
+Proposition \ref{th:alg_SPA_S_polytime_promoting} shows that Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibp} also runs in $O(m)$ time, therefore so must Algorithm \ref{Alg:APPROX_SPA-S_stable}.
 Finally, since student preference lists are of finite length, Algorithm \ref{Alg:APPROX_SPA-S_stable} must terminate. \end{proof}